radnaan/feedbank/README.md

 Ensure atleast java version 8 is installed.

 Start the Postgres server by opening pgAdmin.
-Ensure that PostgresSql->Properties>Connection has port number set to.
-5432 and run the following query:
+Ensure that PostgresSql->Properties>Connection has port number set to 5432.
+Run the following query:

 ```SQL
 CREATE DATABASE springfeedbank;